Road Cycling Event

 Timed Climbing Sectors

-For the 145km Giro della Donna, four timed climbing sectors give you a chance to stretch your legs and put yourself (and your mates) to the test.
+For the Giro della Donna 125km there are three timed climbing sectors, while with the Giro della Donna 105km there are two timed climbing sectors, giving you a chance to stretch your legs and put yourself (and your mates) to the test.
 The times of the respective sectors are added together, giving you your total accumulated time.
-From there, we celebrate the King and Queen of the #GirodellaDonna!

 Acheron Way with the Gravel Sector